Heat pump vs. AC: Why a heat pump usually wins

 Wholesale Cost

-So, yes, you can get a cheap AC for less than a big-name, top-rated, high-performance heat pump—but some excellent heat pumps actually cost less than a cheap AC (or low-end heat pump) after incentives.
-And in the context of total installation costs, for something as important as a home HVAC system, the price gap between the most basic and most advanced models isn’t very dramatic at all.
+So, yes, you can get a cheap AC for less than a big-name, top-rated, high-performance heat pump—but some excellent heat pumps actually cost less than a cheap AC after factoring in incentives.
+And remember: that AC still needs a furnace.
+When you price out an AC plus a gas furnace together, a heat pump often comes out ahead, or at worst, comparable.

 Installation costs